CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims-jsonb.md

 The size measurement was not extremely precise as the size increased between updates.
 This variation was likely due to internal postgresql details.

-Although the overal storage in the database was increased somewhat with JSONB the overall performance would not be affected.
+Although the overal storage in the database was increased somewhat with JSONB the overall performance would not be adversely affected.
-Since the JSONB column is not indexed, the size of the indexes being queried would be the same with JSONB as with the current schema.
+Since the JSONB column is not indexed, the size of the index for each column would be the same with JSONB as with the current schema.
-Overall I/O with the database should be lower with this schema since only one query is needed for each claim instead of one per table.
+Overall I/O with the database should be lower with this schema since only one `SELECT`` is needed for each claim rather than one for the main table plus one for each detail table.

 **Drawback 3:** Without the relational structure we can't perform queries in the normal way.